Tech-at-DU/React-Fundamentals-tutorial/P12-Displaying-Feature/README.md

 Time to make a component!
 This new component will take an array of strings and return an array of `POPOSFeature` components.

-Create a new file: `POPOSFeatureList`.
+Create a new file: `POPOSFeatureList.js`.

 Add the following code here to define the new component.